-Welcome to CenturyLink Fiber Internet!
-If you want to optimize your fiber experience, start with some basic information about your service, along with answers to a few commonly asked questions.
+A fiber connection can deliver an exceptional experience across all connected devices and systems.
+To optimize your fiber experience, start with some basic information about your connection, and read answers to a few commonly asked questions.

-There are a few important points to understand to help you maximize your fiber internet speed.
+There are a few important points to help you maximize your fiber internet speed.